UBC-MDS/feature-selection-r/README.md

 ## Usage

 To guide you with an example of how to use this package, we will use the [Friedman dataset](https://www.rdocumentation.org/packages/tgp/versions/2.4-14/topics/friedman.1.data).
-It is important to mention that the forward_selection, recursive_feature_elimination, and simulated_annealing functions need a custom scorer provided by the user, that returns the name of the column with the lowest coefficient weight.

 Load dataset:
 ```